 - Must provide a copy of your resume

-- Read job description prior to applying (Available Here)
+- Read job description before applying (Available Here)

-- If selected to teach, instructor must submit Instructor Contract which will be provided by First-Year Programs.
+- If selected to teach, an instructor must submit an Instructor Contract, which will be provided by First-Year Programs.

 TRNS 201 Instructor Expectations

 - All instructors must participate in the First-Year Programs Conference.
-This conference will cover a holistic overview of best practices to support a first-year experience at UT, utilizing peer mentor in classroom, and enhance understanding of how to use Clifton Strengths in the classroom.
+This conference will cover a holistic overview of best practices to support the first-year experience at UT, utilizing peer mentors in the classroom, and enhance understanding of how to use Clifton Strengths in the classroom.
 During the conference, you will be required to attend TRNS 201 sessions.

 - Attend additional trainings, workshops, and discussions to prepare for TRNS 201.

-- Willingness to accommodate teaching of TRNS 201 seminar beyond the traditional work day.
+- Willingness to accommodate teaching of TRNS 201 seminar beyond the traditional workday.
 Courses may be in the evenings.
-We will attempt to accommodate to instructor availability.
+We will attempt to accommodate instructor availability.

 - Commitment to hold a minimum of 13 class meetings during a semester.

-- Work closely with peer mentor to provide a dynamic classroom experience
+- Work closely with a peer mentor to provide a dynamic classroom experience.

 - Willingness to connect with your students and to provide established office hours.